LNSSPsd/PhoenixBuilder/README.md

 [![license](https://img.shields.io/badge/License-AGPL%203.0-brightgreen.svg?style=flat-square)](https://github.com/LNSSPsd/PhoenixBuilder/blob/main/LICENSE)

-PhoenixBuilder is a multifunctional structure generating tool for the Bedrock Edition of Minecraft (which forked by NetEase),based on gophertunnel.
+PhoenixBuilder is a multifunctional structure generating tool based on gophertunnel which is for the Bedrock Edition of Minecraft (which forked by NetEase).

 ## Table of Contents